martmor123/jr_ds_test/README.md

 ### JR Data Scientist - Skill Test

-The intent of this repository is to provide a business case that all applicants will need to resolve as part of the selection process for a Data Scientist role.
+The intent of this repository is to provide a business case that applicants will need to resolve as part of the selection process for a Data Scientist role.
 By no means, we are expecting to profit from this exercise and all resources used are publicly available.

 ## Problem Statement

 You are being provided with the Telco Customer Churn data from the Kaggle IBM Sample Datasets.
-You are required to create a model to predict customer churn as well as proposing 5 client retention programs to increase engagement.
+You are required to create a **Python** model to predict customer churn as well as proposing 5 client retention programs to increase engagement.

+You will have 10 minutes to present your findings and you can use any tool of your preference: Powerpoint, Jupyter Notebooks, Deepnote, GoogleColab, etc.

+## What we are expecting to see

+- Data findings derived from a clear data exploration process
+- Realiable machine learning model - you will be asked to explain the metrics used for the evaluation
+- We want to see an organized methodology for resolving Data Science problems: Data Cleaning,Transformation, Training/Testing and Predictions
+- Link between your proposed retention programs and findings from the data

+## What makes you stand out

+You will have extra points if you can show the ability to build reproductable Machine Learning models.

+- Submit your work creating a pull request to this repository, naming your branch with your name and surname: carlos_lopez

+- Include a requirements.txt or a enviroment.yml file so that we can reproduce your code

+- Include clear documentation on your github branch

 ## Data

-You can find the data in here
+You can find the data in here [Data](https://github.com/martmor123/jr_ds_test/tree/master/data)

 - customerID: Customer ID
 - gender: Whether the customer is a male or a female